Clearing the Workers’ Compensation Benefit Highway of Medical Expense Land Mines

 JUDGES OF COMPOSITION BEST POSITIONED

-There are legitimate concerns about a broad impleader requirement as noted in Christodoulou.
+There are legitimate concerns about a broad impleader requirement, as noted in Christodoulou.
 “A requirement that medical providers intervene or file a claim petition in every pending workers’ compensation proceeding to protect their contractual right to payment will entail additional collection costs for medical providers that will likely result in higher costs for patient care and may also have the unintended effect of discouraging medical providers from providing care for injured employees.
 Such a result would be inconsistent with the broad remedial objectives of the Workers’ Compensation Act.”
 Id.

 THE NEW BENEFIT HIGHWAY

 The new benefit highway embraces a new paradigm that extends to a new safety net.
-These collateral programs require a modification of the Workers’ Compensation Act and/or Rules to safeguard the interests of the parties while remaining consistent with the remedial social intent of the legislation.
+These collateral programs require a modification of the Workers’ Compensation Act and/or Rules to safeguard the parties' interests while remaining consistent with the remedial social intent of the legislation.
 These considerations should be the subject of further study by the Division to accommodate the parties' rights to expeditiously resolve workers’ compensation claims and avoid unnecessary litigation, delay, and expense.
 The basic premise should be consistent with the legislative intent to provide a summary and remedial system to provide benefits to injured workers promptly and fairly and finality for employers by adjudicating all aspects of medical expenses within the exclusive jurisdiction of the Division of Workers’ Compensation.

 1 John H. Geaney, Capehart & Scatchard P.A.,firstname.lastname@example.org,